EnigmaLake/el-games-zoot-template/client/README.md

 NEXT_PUBLIC_SOCKET_PATH=game-name
 ```

+You can begin editing the page by modifying `./site/components/game/components/grid/SocketGameScene.tsx` to suit your needs.
+The page will automatically update as you make changes to the file.

+You can render your game view in `SocketGameScene` and update the game state accordingly.

+Feel free to add additional information to the `registerPlay` payload.

+### Game with RGS API

-If you need the API version, you can configure it like this:
+If your games use the API, you can configure it like this:

 ```js